 Though I want to stay away from negative people, I seem to constantly attract bitter, hard-hearted people.
 How do I surround myself with joyous and positive people?

-The day you learn to direct this attention towards the goodness around you, at the positive aspects of your existence, you will no longer attract the wrong people in your life.
-That happens when our own limiting self-beliefs (along with a lack of selfless living) propel us to seek our happiness from others.
+The day you learn to direct this attention toward the goodness around you, at the positive aspects of your existence, you will no longer attract the wrong people to your life.
+This happens when our own limiting self-beliefs (along with a lack of selfless living) propel us to seek our happiness from others.
 How fulfilled you feel in your life is directly proportional to where you invest your energy.

 I’ve started to stay away from negative people because I want to stop being cynical about life.
 How can I change my negative thinking?